 Butterfly Pâtisserie is arguably our favourite place in Rosewood Hong Kong—besides their Instagrammable toilets.
-Chef Holger Deh re-interprets classic desserts with unique creative flairs, such as the Tahitian Vanilla Mille-Feuille ($68), an unusual mille-feuille presented on its side featuring layers of non-traditional baked puff pastry interspersed with unctuous Tahitian vanilla cream filling.
-You can also have a Tahitian Vanilla Mille-Feuille Large ($520) as a cake for celebrations.
+Classic desserts reinvented with unique creative flairs, such as the Tahitian vanilla mille-feuille ($88), an unusual creation presented on its side featuring layers of non-traditional baked puff pastry interspersed with unctuous Tahitian vanilla cream filling.
+You can also have a large Tahitian vanilla mille-feuille (starting from $358) as a cake for celebrations.
 The vanilla cream has just the right amount of sweetness and the rich vanilla flavour always reels you back in for more.

 Café Life is a boutique café presented in the style of a Japanese pâtisserie.
-Their lavish baked goods have made them a household name for most patrons because of the extravagant ingredients used, such as a mountain of Muscat grapes or whole Japanese peaches.
-With every seasonal ingredient they feature, they also incorporate it into their mille-feuilles, such as the Japanese Strawberry Mille-Feuille ($75) or the Chestnut Black Currant Mille-Feuille ($65).
-Though they may be on the pricey side, the quality of the ingredients and the work put into balancing the flavours according to every seasonal ingredient definitely makes the mille-feuille worth it.
+Its lavish baked goods have made them a household name because of the extravagant ingredients used, such as a mountain of Muscat grapes or whole Japanese peaches.
+With every seasonal ingredient they feature, they also incorporate it into their mille-feuilles, such as the Japanese strawberry mille-feuille or the chestnut black currant mille-feuille.

-Belon is a neo-Parisian bistro showcasing French-rooted yet locally-influenced cooking that gives you the feeling of what home could be like if you were French.
-Chef Daniel Calvert runs his restaurant under the motto of cooking “whatever he likes as long as it is inherently excellent,” which we can definitely see and feel in his Mille-Feuille (starting from $128).
-The fillings of the mille-feuille may range from bergamot and meringue to Sindhri mango and lime depending on what’s in season, but the airy layers of pastry are the real highlight.
-Flaky and light—it’s time to dig in and get messy!
+Belon is a neo-Parisian bistro showcasing elegant, French-rooted cooking.
+Acclaimed chef Matthew Kirkley runs the restaurant under the motto of cooking “whatever he likes as long as it is inherently excellent,” which we can definitely see and feel in his mikan mille-feuille, which fuses satsuma mandarin with vanilla.
+The airy layers of pastry are the real highlight.

 With proud roots in Hong Kong since 1928, The Peninsula has become an icon in the world of travel and hospitality.
 Likewise, the Peninsula Boutique has been through the ages, first as a grocery store and now a boutique store for the hotel’s signature sweets, tea, and souvenirs.
-Their Mille-Feuille ($60) can be enjoyed as a slice as or a whole cake ($488).
+Its mille-feuille ($65) can be enjoyed as a slice or a whole cake ($498).
 The caramelised puff pastry is filled with delightful Madagascar vanilla cream and Tahitian vanilla gel, all made with the confidence of long-standing tradition and love.

-Lady M may be most famous for their mille-crêpe cakes, but have you tried their Strawberry Mille-Feuille ($62 per slice, $420 per cake)?
+Lady M may be most famous for its mille-crêpe cakes, but have you tried the strawberry mille-feuille (starting from $62)?
 Made with literally a thousand layers, you can slice all the way through and find perfect folds of delicate, flaky puff pastry and fresh whipped cream with a just hint of kirsch (brandy).
 Between the layers of puff pastry, you will also taste the irresistible sponge cake and subtle slips of strawberry jam and fresh strawberries tucked between the cream.

 A celebrity amongst cake shops in Hong Kong, the Mandarin Cake Shop also has an extensive selection of high-quality baked goods.
-Their head chef was awarded the title of Pastry Chef of the Year at the World Gourmet Summit in 2017, so you know you are in for a real treat.
-Their Vanilla Mille-Feuille ($388) is made with two layers of vanilla diplomat cream and three layers of caramelised puff pastry, all packed together to give you the most satisfying bite.
+Its head chef was awarded the title of Pastry Chef of the Year at the World Gourmet Summit in 2017, so you know you are in for a real treat.
+Its vanilla mille-feuille ($388) is made with two layers of vanilla diplomat cream and three layers of caramelised puff pastry, all packed together to give you the most satisfying bite.

 The Mandarin Cake Shop, 5 Connaught Road Central, Central | (+852) 2825 4008

-Having accumulated forty years of pastry-making experience, Tony Wong is a bit of a celebrity in the world of pâtisserie, having published numerous cookbooks and appearing on several television shows.
-He constantly challenges his creativity with creations such as the Strawberry Napoleon ($52), made with fresh strawberries mixed with fresh cream, a layer of jellified strawberry on the side of the puff pastry, and lime marshmallows on top.
+Having accumulated 40 years of pastry experience, Tony Wong is a bit of a celebrity in the world of pâtisserie, having published numerous cookbooks and appearing on several television shows.
+He constantly challenges his creativity with creations such as the mango Napoleon ($54), made with fresh mango mixed with vanilla custard cream and layers of puff pastry.
 And finally, our question answered: We find that it is so much easier to cut it if the mille-feuille is on its side!